Building a Hyvä Child Theme

 Creating a Child Theme

-Follow the instructions from The official Magento Docs to create a new theme.
+Follow the official Magento theme creation guide to create a new theme directory structure in app/design/frontend/Vendor/ThemeName/.

 Theme Preview Image